 Description Projected increases in spring and fall temperatures will extend the length of the construction season.
 An extended season could reduce construction costs and lead to quicker completion of projects.
 An Opportunity Index is used as a proxy for an increase in the length of the construction season in the Region attributable to climate change; the Index comprises projected changes to the following climate variables: mean spring temperature, mean fall temperature, length of the frost-free season.
 An Index value of 10 = maximum change in beneficial climate conditions or best-case.
-Climate Driver(S) Longer frost-free season, increased spring and fall temperatures Threshold: A doubling of climate conditions conducive to a longer construction season, with a 30% increase in the frost-free season Historic Likelihood Opportunity Index = $3.3 \text{ (median)}^{56}$ 1-2% annual probability of Opportunity Index = $6.8$ 2 (Unlikely) Future Likelihood Opportunity Index = 6.8 (median) 51% annual probability of Hazard Index = 6.8 5 (Almost Certain) Potential Consequences Increased productivity and economic output Increased efficiency and reduced costs of summer construction projects - roads, buildings, utilities, etc. Increased demand for construction supplies, materials and personnel 3 (Moderate) Determinants of Vulnerability Economic dependance on construction sector (accounted for about 8% of Region's direct value-added in 2021) Employment dependence on the construction sector (accounted for about 10% of Region's labour force aged 15 and older and 12% of direct employment income in 2021)
+Climate Driver(S) Longer frost-free season, increased spring and fall temperatures Threshold: A doubling of climate conditions conducive to a longer construction season, wi the frost-free season th a 30% increase in Historic Likelihood Opportunity Index = 3.3 (median) 1-2% annual probability of Opportunity Index = 6.8 2 (Unlikely) Future Likelihood Opportunity Index = 6.8 (median) 51% annual probability of Hazard Index = 6.8 5 (Almost Certain) Potential Consequences Increased productivity and economic output Increased efficiency and reduced costs of summer construction projects - roads, buildings, utilities, etc. Increased demand for construction supplies, materials and personnel 3 (Moderate) Determinants of Vulnerability Economic dependance on construction sector (accounted for about 8% of Reginal 2021) Employment dependence on the construction sector (accounted for about 10% force aged 15 and older and 12% of direct employment income in 2021)